WebOfTrust/keri/docs/Q-and-A-Security.md

 ## *Q: What is the main component of KERI's security?

 **Key management** is the main component, because every attack on KERI starts with `key compromise`.
 In KERI that is [strictly defined](./Glossary.md#key-compromise) and has a few caveats.
-There are no other attacks possible because KERI has consistent logs that are cryptographical verfiable to the `root-of-trust`, also know as the `public private key pair` used to create the identifier.\
+There are no other attacks possible because KERI has consistent logs that are cryptographic verifiable to the `root-of-trust`, also know as the `public private key pair` used to create the identifier.\

 So when we say “key compromise” in KERI we really mean compromise of **one of these three things**:
 Three infrastructures that are included in “key management” systems that must be protected.